alexcolonescu/PetFinder/Readme.md

   Log in
   Log out
   Activation Token

 b.
 Create user admin at the beginning of the run that allows raw operations and allows access to all functionalities of the application

 c.
 CRUD operations for animals and owners

-d.Scheduller for new owners with faker
+d.
+Scheduller for new owners with faker

 e.
 Implementing csv in DB for owners

-f.DTO stream for faster code writing
+f.
+DTO stream for faster code writing

 ### Bibliography
 https://themefisher.com/products/fiction-bootstrap-agency-temp